mozilla-services/autopush-rs/tests/load/README.md

 ### Calibrate

-Repeat steps 1 to 3, using a process of elimination to determine the maximum USERS_PER_WORKER.
+Repeat steps 1 to 3, using a process of elimination to determine the maximum `USERS_PER_WORKER`.
 The load tests are considered optimized when CPU and memory resources are maximally utilized.
 This step is meant to determine the maximum user count that a node can accommodate by observing CPU and memory usage while steadily increasing or decreasing the user count.
+You can monitor the CPU percentage in the Locust UI but also in the Kubernetes engine Workloads tab where both memory and CPU are visualized on charts.

 #### 1. Start Load Test